-Helena College Retail Services consists of two Bookstores, one on each campus, the Coffee Counter, and the Parts Department.
+Helena College Retail Services consists of two Bookstores, one on each campus, and the Coffee Counter.
 The Bookstores provide textbooks, supplies, apparel, hot food, beverages, and snacks Monday through Friday during the academic year.
 The Bookstores accept cash, credit cards (except for American Express), and checks made payable to Helena College for the amount of purchase only.
 The Donaldson Campus Bookstore also features a full-service Coffee Counter with a wide selection of hot and cold drinks.
-The Coffee Counter is open Monday through Friday during the academic year.
-The Coffee Counter accepts cash, credit cards (except for American Express), and checks made payable to Helena College.
 Bookstore East is located on the Airport Campus and sells textbooks, supplies, food, snacks, and beverages Monday through Friday during the academic year.
-Bookstore East also sells mechanical parts and technical supplies necessary for trades programs through the Parts Room.
-Parts and materials may be ordered through the Bookstore.
-The College is no liable for any personal work performed by students.
+The College is not liable for any personal work performed by students.